1,000+ Opportunities

 Toward that goal, the KAB has established a scholarship fund to aid in the higher education of promising students.
 For children of full time employees at Kansas broadcast stations who are entering their first year of college or technical school.

-Based on current listing details, eligibility includes: Nonprofit organizations, educational institutions, and governmental entities in Kansas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations, educational institutions, and governmental entities in Kansas.
+Confirm the full requirements in the official notice before applying.